Move - July 1, 2016

 Flexibility is one of the most undervalued, overlooked element of optimal fitness.
 We know the importance of cardiovascular activity for boosting heart health and burning calories, and we love how strength training builds a strong, toned body.
 But when it comes to stretching and flexibility—the third component of total fitness—the payoff is not so palpable, though it is equally important.

-“As we get older, the area around our joints becomes dry and less flexible,” says Pamela M. Peeke, MD, chair of the Curves and Jenny Craig Science Advisory Board and author of Body for Life for Women: A Woman’s Plan for Physical and Mental Transformation, “Stretching helps ‘grease’ the joints, so to speak.”
+“As we get older, the area around our joints becomes dry and less flexible,” says Pamela M. Peeke, MD, author of Body for Life for Women: A Woman’s Plan for Physical and Mental Transformation, “Stretching helps ‘grease’ the joints, so to speak.”

 Testing Your Flexibility